iamkumar007/Neovim_Setup_for_Data_Science/README.md

 * Julia integration with https://github.com/JuliaEditorSupport/julia-vim.
 * Commenter used is https://github.com/preservim/nerdcommenter.
 * Sysntax highlighting by https://github.com/tiagofumo/vim-nerdtree-syntax-highlight.
-* A plugin to show git status flag in NerdTree https://github.com/tiagofumo/vim-nerdtree-syntax-highlight.
 * command-line file finder with fzf https://github.com/junegunn/fzf.vim.
 * Integration of Neovim LSP client and fzf with https://github.com/junegunn/fzf.vim.
 * Terminal used in the nvim for Python and Julia is https://github.com/kassio/neoterm.